 Maybe the trailer was faulty when it was manufactured.
 The manufacturer could also be liable for any failed mechanisms that led to your accident.

-If you can’t prove the negligence of the truck driver or any of the other involved parties, then you’ll have to recoup damages through your own insurance, potentially driving up future costs.
+If you can’t prove the negligence of the other driver or any of the other involved parties, then you’ll have to recoup damages through your own insurance, potentially driving up future costs.

 Help from a Muncie Car Accident Lawyer

-The best rule of thumb is to drive a safe distance behind drivers hauling trailers.
-Keep your eyes open should any funny business occur with the hitch.
+The best rule of thumb is to drive a safe distance behind drivers hauling U-Haul trailers, especially on Ball State move-in days.

 College move-in day should be nothing but exciting.
 The last thing you should have to worry about is dealing with insurance companies after a car accident.
 If you’ve been in this situation or if you’ve even been injured as a result, Hensley Legal Group may be able to help.
 Call us today or contact us online for a free conversation about your claim.